elifesciences/elife-continuum-documentation/file-s3-naming-workflow/2015-06-12-ppp-workflow-docs.markdown

 - deduplicate code that is used to send emails
 - remove starter dependcy on SDB
 - move hard coded config variable out of the code into a settings or YAML file
+- rename settings files so that they are more repository specific, e.g. renmae settings.py to bot-settings.py for the elife-bot project.